The Cycle of Addiction & Relapse and How To Stop It

 Tolerance and Dependence

 As an individual’s addiction progresses, their brain and body build a tolerance to the substance.
 Repeated ingestion and exposure to drugs or alcohol reduces the overall effect a substance has on the body.
 In turn, individuals may need to consume the substance in higher quantities each time it is used.

 As tolerance and dependence continues, individuals feel more reliant on obtaining the feeling of euphoria, calmness, or the high they achieved when they first began using the substance.
 Oftentimes, tolerance becomes an issue with individuals who are struggling with severe addictions to substances, prompting them to turn to even more dangerous and high-risk drugs.

 Even after detoxification treatments have concluded, addiction and relapse can have sufferers seeking dosage levels similar to those of their last use.
 This presents a dangerous situation where a clean body may overdose on the higher dosage amount since the tolerance has subsided after treatment.

 Your health insurance plan may cover your recovery at SpringBoard.
 Verifying your insurance is quick and easy!

 Addiction and Relapse

-Once an individual is unable to cope without the use of the drug or substance of their choice, it is likely full-fledged addiction is occurring.
+Once an individual is unable to cope without the use of the drug or substance of their choice, it is likely a full-fledged addiction to that drug or substance is occurring.
 Addictions are not always visible at first sight.
-Some individuals maintain their job and home life without showing blatant signs of addiction or those presented are subtle.
+Some individuals maintain their job and home life without showing blatant signs of addiction (known as a “high-functioning addict”), or those that are presented are subtle.

-Understanding the signs to look for in an individual struggling with an addiction could very well help save their lives.
-Although an individual may be fully functional, you or a loved one may have a substance addiction if one or more of the following symptoms exist:
+Understanding the signs to look for in an individual struggling with an addiction could very well help save their life.
+Although drug addicts can be fully functional, you or a loved one may have a substance addiction if one or more of the following psychological/behavioral signs exist: